-There is no general postal code for Nigeria as a country, rather postal codes are divided into regions, states and cities.
-The postal code for Lagos which is Nigeria’s commercial nerve is 100001 for mainland and 101001 for Island.
+There is no general postal code for Nigeria as a country, rather postal codes are divided into regions, states, and cities.
+The postal code for Lagos which is Nigeria’s commercial nerve is 100001 for the mainland and 101001 for Island.
 The postal code for Nigeria’s capital, Abuja is 900001.

 How to use Nigeria postal codes (zip codes) to address a Letter